pocomane/brewed-in-the-apocalypse/bita.md

 suggestion in the "Your World" ambientation playbook, also if another playbook was selected.

-# Handle difficult actions
+# Represent the difficulty

-There is no mechanic to handle the difficulty of the roll, in sense that each check have the same probability to be successful, and the same probability to generate complication.
-However the scenarist has at least two way to handle more difficult actions, that may be combined.
+There is no mechanic way to represent actions that need the same traits to be accomplished, but have different level of difficulty or risky consequences.
+In other world, if the player selects the same traits for two rolls, they have have the same probability to be successful, and the same probability to generate complication.

+However the scenarist can represent the difficulty of an action at least in two ways, that may be combined.

-When an action is more difficult because it can generate serious problems, the scenarist may just point it out, asking if the player are sure to want to continue.
+When an action is difficult because it can generate serious problems, the scenarist may just generate more serious consequences.
+In extreme cases, the scenarist may point it out to the players, asking if they are sure to continue, increasing the tension.
 If the player agrees and the result is a failure, the __Make the worst happen__ may be very very hard.
 Multiple harms, dying, quests forever closed, etc. Also the trade-off branch could be very bad.

 ```
 Bob - Bart pulls out the guns...